maslianok/js-floating-point/README.md

 All existing solutions suggest us to round the number to some predefined amount of decimal digits.
 Simply said, to use `.toFixed(N)`.
 But what if I don't know how many digits do I need?

-Another solution is to use the `Math.js` library https://mathjs.org/docs/datatypes/bignumbers.html#roundoff-errors Really?
-I have to pull a huge library to resolve so common problem?
+Another solution is to use the `Math.js` library https://mathjs.org/docs/datatypes/bignumbers.html#roundoff-errors

+Really?
+Do I have to pull a huge library to resolve so common problem?

-I couldn't belive that there are no some simple solution to resolve the problem so I wrote my own dead-simple and lightning-fast solution:
+I couldn't believe that there is no some simple solution to resolve the problem so I wrote my own dead-simple and lightning-fast solution:

 ```js
 const [intPart, decimalPart] = `${value}`.split('.');